paulgibbs/achievements/readme.txt

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 == Acknowledgements ==
-Achievements is distributed under GPLv3, but uses some components from other sources:
+Achievements is distributed under GPLv3, but we've used some components from other sources:

 * /admin/images/select_arrow.gif, and some CSS styling, taken from "Formalize CSS" http://formalize.me/, under the MIT License (http://www.opensource.org/licenses/mit-license.php).
 * Some CSS styling taken from "Twitter Bootstrap" http://twitter.github.com/bootstrap/ under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).